aaronjamesyoung/ajy-digitalgarden/src/site/notes/Newberry 50 - Running 50 buttes south of Bend.md

 This is my big running project started in spring of 2022.

+Newberry Crater sits south of Bend, Oregon.
+Dotting the slopes are several small cinder cones.
+I picked 50 of these to summit.

-Newberry 50: 50 peaks on the north side of Newberry Crater, mostly cinder cones.
-All the named peaks with >100 feet prominence, plus the unnamed peaks with >200 feet prominence.
-Caltopo link: [Buttes - CalTopo](https://caltopo.com/m/T00L5)
+- All the named peaks with >100 feet prominence
+- plus the unnamed peaks with >200 feet prominence.

+Caltopo link: Buttes - CalTopo

 I did 27 of these buttes during spring 2022 before breaking for my summer running in other areas.
 I hope to pick up this project later next spring.